Hapaxia/Plinth/README.md

 # Plinth
 by Hapax

-A library to aid common tasks.
+A library of helpful classes/functions.

 Requires C++11.